Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 ### PrefabSync

-PrefabSync can be manually enable in the `NetworkingManager` by ticking the `Use Prefab Sync` checkbox.
+PrefabSync can be manually enabled in the `NetworkingManager` by ticking the `Use Prefab Sync` checkbox.
+Prefab sync will also be used if SceneManagement is disabled.

 If it's enabled, every scene object with a `NetworkedObject` component has to be a prefab and must be registered in the `NetworkedPrefabs` list.
 When a client starts, MLAPI will destroy all existing scene objects with a `NetworkedObject` component on them and spawn a corresponding prefab from the `NetworkedPrefabs` list instead.
 This means that serialized data gets lost on the clients.
 It's thus recommended to place serialized data in NetworkedVars.
 **PrefabSync is ONLY recommended for multi project setups**.